Times and Places#

 Notice that I assigned latitude to y and longitude to x, because a y coordinate usually goes up and down like latitude, and an x coordinate usually goes side-to-side like longitude.

 Exercise: Find the latitude and longitude of the place you were born or someplace you think of as your “home town”.
-You can use this web page to look it up.
 Make a tuple of floating-point numbers that represents that location.

 Calculating Distance#

-If you are given two tuples that represent locations, you can compute the approximate distance between them, along the surface of the globe, using the haversine function.
-If you are curious about it, you can read an explanation in this article.
-To estimate a haversine distance, we have to compute the haversine function, which is defined:
+If you are given two tuples that represent locations, you can compute the approximate distance between them, along the surface of the globe, using the haversine function:

 \(\mathrm{haversine}(\theta)=\sin^2(\theta/2)\)